roshtr7/customerservice/README.md

 # scheduled-jobs

 1. birthday-notification -> Send email to customer wishing advance happy bithday <br/>
-2. Customer-export -> send csv file having data of all customer customers having their birthday on the day <br/>
+2. Customer-export -> send csv file having data of all customers having their birthday on the day <br/>